-The abdomen is an anatomical area that is bounded by the lower margin of the ribs and diaphragm above, the pelvic bone (pubic ramus) below, and the flanks on each side.
-Although abdominal pain can arise from the tissues of the abdominal wall that surround the abdominal cavity (such as the skin and abdominal wall muscles), the term abdominal pain generally is used to describe pain originating from organs within the abdominal cavity.
-The abdominal area includes organs such as the stomach, small intestine, colon, liver, gallbladder, spleen, and pancreas.
-Abdominal pain can range in intensity from a mild stomach ache to severe acute pain.
+Your abdomen is surrounded by the lower margin of your ribs and diaphragm above, your pelvic bone below, and your flanks on each side.
+Although abdominal pain can arise from the tissues of your abdominal wall that surround the abdominal cavity (such as the skin and abdominal wall muscles), the term abdominal pain generally is used to describe pain originating from organs within your abdominal cavity.
+The abdominal area includes organs such as your stomach, small intestine, colon, liver, gallbladder, spleen, and pancreas.
+Abdominal pain can range in intensity from a mild stomach ache to severe, acute pain.
 The pain is often nonspecific and can be caused by a variety of conditions.

-Doctors determine the cause of abdominal pain by relying on:
+Doctors diagnose the cause of abdominal pain by relying on:

 - Characteristics of the pain